Our knowledge of orthopaedics. Your best health.

 Biceps tendons

 Biceps tendons.
-The biceps muscle is in the front of your upper arm.
+The biceps muscle is in the front of the upper arm.
 It has two tendons that attach it to the shoulder blade bone.
-The long head attaches to the top of the shoulder socket (glenoid).
-The short head attaches to a bump on the shoulder blade called the coracoid process.

 Description